 Aside from out & out fake reviews, though, another option some businesses take is openly buying their reviews.
 In accordance with Section 255.5 in the Consumer Fairness Act, which details disclosure of material connections, if you’re paying for customer reviews - or using a site that gives the product away in exchange for free reviews - you simply have to disclose this to your consumers.
 The consequences of choosing this route, however, should be obvious and take us back to your brand reputation.
 Openly buying or baiting real reviews may be legal, but it certainly won’t speak to your confidence in your own product, at least from the average consumer’s perspective.

 Finally, don’t censor negative reviews.
 According to Trustpilot, 62% of consumers won’t engage with a brand they feel is censoring their reviews - and if they happen to see nothing but positive feedback, it’ll sure look like you’re censoring reviews.

 A Smarter Method

-The process is simple - list your product on Revioly’s marketplace for no charge, and their users will then click to buy it, through either your own homepage or a third-party retailer like Walmart, Target or so on.
+The process is simple - list your product on Revioly’s marketplace for no charge, and their users will then click to buy it through either your own homepage or a third-party retailer like Walmart, Target, and so on.
 The users then get a rebate after writing a detailed review that meets Revioly’s standards.
-Ultimately, you wind up paying only a percentage of your total MSRP, instead of giving away the whole product, or offering a massive discount that negates any profit.
+Ultimately, you wind up paying only a percentage of your total MSRP instead of giving away the whole product or offering a massive discount that negates any profit.
 It’s a pretty attractive business model for brands looking to quickly grow online reviews without sacrificing more of their marketing budget than they should ever have to part with.